jrl-umi3218/mc_rtc/doc/tutorials/recipes/fsm-main-states.md

   outputs: [ExampleState, RightHandState]
 ```

-As for the `MetaTasks` state, it is possible to specify how the state output is generated.
-By default, the output of the last state in `states` list will be used.
-If `outputs` is specified, the output of the state names it contains will be used to generate the `parallel state`'s output.
+Parallel states are considered completed when all of its states have completed.
+As for the `MetaTasks` state, it is possible to specify how the state output is generated:
+- By default, the output of the last state in `states` list will be used.
+- When `outputs` is specified, these states' outputs will be used to generate the `parallel state`'s output.

 For example:

 ```yaml
 [ExampleParallelState, "ExampleState: (CoM=timeout), RightHandState: (timeElapsed)", "StateA"]